Here are the top Institutional holders of Ardagh Metal Packaging S.A. (AMBP) shares

 Sponsored

-The stock witnessed a 2.14% gain in the last 1 month and extending the period to 3 months gives it a -13.61%, and is 2.42% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.45% over the week and 4.04% over the month.
+The stock witnessed a 0.84% gain in the last 1 month and extending the period to 3 months gives it a -8.12%, and is -7.65% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.33% over the week and 4.17% over the month.

 Ardagh Metal Packaging S.A.
 (AMBP) Analyst Forecasts